 The Federal Payment Levy Program was established by the Taxpayer Relief Act of 1997 (TRA97, P.L.
-105-34) in Section 6331(h) of the Internal Revenue Code (IRC).
+105-34) as Section 6331(h) of the Internal Revenue Code (IRC).
 Congress intended the FPLP to improve the collection of delinquent federal taxes in two ways.
-First, the program allows the IRS to share with the BFS the taxpayer information needed to set up a continuous levy for specific taxpayer accounts.
-Second, IRC Section 6331(h) authorizes the IRS to offset certain federal payments to delinquent taxpayers.
-Before TRA97 was enacted, the IRS was not permitted to establish an automatic process for offsetting federal payments to delinquent taxpayers.
+First, the program allowed the IRS to share with the BFS the taxpayer information needed to set up a continuous levy for specific taxpayer accounts.
+Second, IRC Section 6331 authorized the IRS to collect delinquent taxes through the offset of certain federal payments to debtors.
+Before TRA97, the IRS was not permitted to establish such a process.
 The BFS and IRS have managed the program since it began in July 2000.

-The cost to the BFS of operating the program is an estimated \$220 million from FY2023 to FY3032.
-Currently, the IRS reimburses the BFS for its services out of appropriated funds.
-The Biden Administration's FY2023 budget request for the IRS calls for allowing the BFS to cover its costs from levy collections, a change that would reduce administrative and overhead costs for both the IRS and the BFS.
+According to BFS's FY2023 budget request, the 10-year cost of developing and operating the FPLP is \$220 million.
+The IRS reimburses the BFS for these services out of its appropriated funds.
+The Biden Administration has proposed allowing the BFS to cover its FPLP costs from FPLP collections; it argued that such a change would reduce administrative and overhead costs for the IRS and the BFS.
+It is unclear if Congress approved this change.